 But if I do my job well in describing the principles below, entrepreneurs should think about and drive more meaningful innovation.
 Investors should quickly be able to distinguish the value of innovation proposed by entrepreneurs.
 The people and their governments should promptly assess the value and impact of the proposed economic change.
 And anyone should be able to quickly evaluate the effect of innovation along with its purveyors’ role.

 The rivers of evolution

-The most fundamental evolution principles come from nature, shaped to perfection by the evolution of a dynamic equilibrium over some 4.54 billion years.
+The most fundamental evolutionary first-principles come from nature, shaped to perfection by the evolution of a dynamic equilibrium over some 4.54 billion years.
 Sorry, not from some economics computation that can only dream of being an accurate derivative of reality.
-The best example I have found and reference every day is how river-water runs down and shapes the rivers leading into the ocean as part of the hydrologic cycle.
+The best example I have found and reference every day is how river water runs down and shapes the rivers leading into the ocean as part of the hydrologic cycle.

 Many other examples of nature exist that behave similarly.
 Like renal veins’ function in our kidneys, the capillaries in our lungs, the roots of a tree, the photosynthesis by leaves on a tree, the formation of the human genome from splitting exons and introns, etc.

 Evolution behaves like the formation of rivers in which the river current is the equivalent of the unstoppable passing of time.
 We grow older as time passes (never the opposite).
 Just like time, the flow of the hydrologic cycle (thankfully) never stops.
 The flow in a river branch can stop, which only means water is flowing through another branch or stream instead.
 Similarly, the current in the river will always flow from the highest to the lowest point.